pyta-uoft/website/index.md

 ### E1121: Too many function args {#E1121}

-This error indicates you should pass values for each argument (one for each) in a function.
-It is just the opposite to E1121.
-In the following example, more values are passed to the function.
+A function must be called with one argument value per parameter in its header.
+This error indicates you called a function with too many arguments.

 ~~~~ {include="E1121_too_many_function_args"}
 ~~~~

-Corrected version
+Corrected version:

 ```python
 get_sum(1, 2)
 ```